cog railway

 Schafbergbahn steam train – Railway to heaven

-Already in the 19th century the tourists wanted to get up on mountain peaks, in a more comfortable manner than to hiking or climbing.
-Therefore, cog railway tracks were built several places in the Alps, where narrow track steam trains to this day ferry people up and down the mountains.
-The 5.8-kilometre-long trip up Schafberg […]
+In the 19th century, tourists wanted to climb mountain peaks more comfortably than hiking or climbing.
+Therefore, cog railway tracks were built in several places in the Alps, where narrow-track steam trains ferry people up and down the mountains to this day.
+The 5.8-kilometre-long trip up Schafberg (Sheep Mountain) takes approx. 35 minutes.
+The Schafbergbahn […]

 Read more